-The other building, No. 10a Hesketh Road is a different case, a small individual dwelling.
+The other building, No.10a Hesketh Road is a different case, a small individual dwelling.
 The house respects the constant height and mass of the area, the style is not sympathetic with the area.
 However, because of the location in the plot and the prominent vegetation on the front boundary wall it does not cause as much of an impact as No. 12 Hesketh Road.

-Both are causing harm to the character of the area.
-They look incongruous in the street scene, breaking existing rhythms.
-Fall below the benchmark of the quality of building that would preserve and enhance the setting of the Conservation Area.
+Both properties look incongruous in the street scene, breaking existing rhythms.
+Furthermore, they fall below the benchmark of the quality of building that would preserve and enhance the setting of the Conservation Area.
 But the developments were constructed before the designation of the Conservation Area in October 1991.
-It is likely that this kind of developments would not be repeated, as the area is now protected.
+It is likely that this kind of development would not be repeated, as the area is now protected.

-From left to right No. 12 Hesketh Road and No. 10 Hesketh Road
+From left to right No. 12 Hesketh Road and No. 10a Hesketh Road